-Jenson came from a family of artists, writers and musicians, but started UC Berkeley at 17 in math and science, quickly abandoning that field at 18 and headed for a career in art after discovering and idolizing Marcel Duchamp.
-At Cal, he studied with Harold Paris and became his assistant and mentee.
-It was his work with Paris that ignited his interest in smoke painting, yet it was an image of Klein with a flame-thrower that pointed out his path.
-After Paris died, Kevan packed up and left to embrace the NYC art world and had a studio in Chelsea in the early 80s while working as an NYC taxi driver.
+Jenson came from a family of artists, writers and musicians, but at 17 started at UC Berkeley in math and science.
+He quickly abandoning that field at 18 and headed for a career in art after discovering and idolizing Marcel Duchamp.
+At Cal, he studied with sculptor Harold Paris and became his assistant and mentee.
+During his time with Paris he experimented with smoke, yet it was an image of Yves Klein with a flamethrower that pointed out a path.
+After Paris died, Kevan packed up and left Cal to embrace the NYC art world where had a studio in a post-punk musician’s building in Chelsea in the early 80s while working as an NYC cab driver.

 We find an artist embraced by legends of the past and present.
-Peter Selz, who is one of the most influential curators and art historians of the 20th century, curated a 20-year retrospective of Kevan’s work at Meridian Gallery in SF in 2008.
-At the same time, we see Jenson working with and supported by Hito Steyerl, who Art Review dubbed as “The Most Influential Artist of 2017” on their Power 100 list.
+Peter Selz, one of the most influential curators and art historians of the 20th century, curated a 20-year retrospective of Kevan’s work at Meridian Gallery in SF in 2008 as well as highlighting him at Rocking Horse Gallery in 2017.
+At the same time, we see Jenson working with and supported by Hito Steyerl, whom Art Review dubbed “The Most Influential Artist of 2017” on their Power 100 list.

-It’s easy to see the visual magic that Jenson creates in his smoke paintings, but what’s even more important is what is underneath or upside down in the way that Kevan has used his diverse palate of experience to comment on our most fundamental western ideas and Californian identity.
+It’s easy to see the visual magic that Jenson creates in his smoke paintings, but what’s even more important is what is underneath or upside down in the way that Kevan has used his diverse palate of experience to comment on our most fundamental western ideas, and his Californian identity.